Frederick the Great: Religion

-In contrast to his devoutly Calvinist father, Frederick was a religious sceptic, who has been described as a deist.
+In contrast to his devoutly Calvinist father, Frederick was a religious sceptic, and has been described as a deist.
 Frederick was pragmatic about religious faith.
-Three times during his life, he presented his own confession of Christian faith: during his imprisonment after Katte's execution in 1730, after his conquest of Silesia in 1741, and just before the start of the Seven Years' War in 1756; in each case, these confessions also served personal or political goals.
+Three times during his life, he presented his own confession of Christian faith: during his imprisonment after Katte's execution in 1730, after his conquest of Silesia in 1741, and just before the start of the Seven Years' War in 1756.
+In each case, these confessions also served personal or political goals.

 He tolerated all faiths in his realm, but Protestantism remained the favoured religion, and Catholics were not chosen for higher state positions.
 Frederick wanted development throughout the country, adapted to the needs of each region.
-He was interested in attracting a diversity of skills to his country, whether from Jesuit teachers, Huguenot citizens, or Jewish merchants and bankers.
+He was interested in attracting a diversity of skills, whether from Jesuit teachers, Huguenot citizens, or Jewish merchants and bankers.
 Frederick retained Jesuits as teachers in Silesia, Warmia, and the Netze District, recognising their educational activities as an asset for the nation.
 He continued to support them after their suppression by Pope Clement XIV.
 He befriended the Roman Catholic Prince-Bishop of Warmia, Ignacy Krasicki, whom he asked to consecrate St. Hedwig's Cathedral in 1773.
-He also accepted countless Protestant weavers from Bohemia, who were fleeing from the devoutly Catholic rule of Maria Theresa, granting them freedom from taxes and military service.
-Constantly looking for new colonists to settle his lands, he encouraged immigration by repeatedly emphasising that nationality and religion were of no concern to him.
+He accepted countless Protestant weavers from Bohemia, who were fleeing from the devoutly Catholic rule of Maria Theresa, granting them freedom from taxes and military service.
+Constantly looking for new colonists, he encouraged immigration by repeatedly emphasising that nationality and religion were of no concern to him.
 This policy allowed Prussia's population to recover very quickly from its considerable losses during Frederick's three wars.

 Though Frederick was known to be more tolerant of Jews and Roman Catholics than many neighbouring German states, his practical-minded tolerance was not fully unprejudiced.
 Frederick wrote in his Testament politique: